nishasinha/Learning-Mocks-And-Stubs/README.md

 - Dynamic behavior: the stub class is static, to get values based on scenarios, all the scenario logic should be added in stub class which makes it complex.

+### Testing using Mockito

+Since there were issues in manually created stubbed class, there is "mockito library" that allows creation of dependency class objects dynamically and stub behaviour on them using when and thenReturn methods.

+Look into class TodoBusinessImplMockitoTest.java, how it creates the dependency object TodoService.

+So,
+- mock allows creating dummy object.
+- all methods are available on mock object.
+- Unless specified they return default values, like empty list.
+- The behaviour can be stubbed using "when" and "thenReturn" methods.